lylet-AC/Pynesthesia/README.md

 # Pynesthesia

-Pynesthesia is a code generation tool that allows a user to draw a simple tile-based game map by using an input image.
+Pynesthesia is an open source code generation tool that allows a user to draw a simple tile-based game map by using an input image.
 This program then converts that input image to Pygame code with each pixel color prompting the user for some input for creating a class for the tile.
 The two most important pieces of information the user will input for each detected color will be the class name, as well as an image for the tile when displayed in the game.
 Pynesthesia is written in Python and outputs Python Pygame code.
 The code that is output is set up to be easily modified by the user to create a game.

 ## Installation